Activities that once felt like a “knife through butter” can feel like cutting steel with a piece of wood.

 4. A community of like-minded people will give you awesome results.
 There is nothing comparable to the support of people with shared values, mindsets and goals to keep you sharp.

 Our group read, The Power of Habits by Charles Duhigg.
-He shared a story about cadet training at West Point.
+He shares a story about cadet training at West Point.
 The rigorous treatment is intended to grind people down.
 One successful cadet said, “Without being a part of a group of guys that met every morning to insure everyone else was feeling strong, I wouldn’t have lasted a month.”

 Do you have a Mastermind group?
 A reading club?
 A home Bible study group?
-Ancient wisdom from the Bible says, “Let us not neglect meeting together…but encourage one another…” (Hebrews 10:25 NLT)

 APPLICATION: How has a group helped you keep your edge?
 Please leave a comment below.